The DOKOH Journal

 The Indian Market: What Is Actually Available

-If you walk into any multi-brand shoe store in Chandigarh, Mumbai, Bengaluru, or Delhi today looking for formal leather shoes, you will find broadly three categories.
+If you walk into any multi-brand shoe store in any major Indian city today looking for formal leather shoes, you will find broadly three categories.

 Mass-market domestic brands at ₹1,500–₹4,000.
 These use synthetic or low-grade leather, basic construction, and standard insoles.
 They look acceptable for the first few months and deteriorate rapidly.
 They are not built for daily professional wear.

 Mid-range brands at ₹4,000–₹12,000.
-These include brands like Clarks (UK-origin but Indian distribution), Red Tape, and similar.
 Better leather quality, but still built on Western lasts for Western foot shapes, with no meaningful comfort engineering beyond basic rubber outsoles.
 Many professionals in this range report the same foot pain they experienced at lower price points — just with a longer-lasting shoe.

 Premium imports at ₹15,000–₹40,000+.
-Church's, Loake, Carmina, and similar.
 Excellent craftsmanship, beautiful leather, and genuine durability.
 But designed for European wear patterns — cooler climates, harder stone floors, shorter average walking distances per day — and priced entirely out of reach for most Indian professionals who might benefit most from better footwear.

 "There is no premium brand in India that has specifically engineered a formal shoe for the Indian professional's daily reality — not just their wallet, but their actual walking life."